FredHutch/Smith_Lab_LinEs/README.md

 -IntegralIntensity: the integral intensity of each element
 -VoxelIdxList: the indices of each voxel in each element

-The *SampleImages* folder contains 4 image files in .tif format as input examples.
+The *SampleImage* folder contains 1 image file in .tif format as an input example.